cinderblock/3-Phase-Controller/README.md

 1. Run Calibration procedure
    1. `cd Calibration-Tool`
    1. ensure yarn dependencies are up to date: `yarn`
+   1. `yarn mlx` to set the gain to a constant.
+(26 seems appropriate.
+Max raw is about 4000.)
+      1. reset device
+      1. cycle USB connection
+      1. return
+      1. set LowGain and HighGain to 26
+      1. enter to accept hex value
    1. Run Calibration Procedure: `yarn start`
+      1. Power cycle the motor
       ```txt
       Data file? [data.csv]: <enter>
       Capture fresh?
 [No]: y<enter>